anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter05.md

 The following functionalities are recommended for securing Kubernetes platforms:

-- Image Certification (Scan for voulnerabilities) and Signing
+- Image Certification (Scan for vulnerabilities) and Signing
 - Role-base Access Control
 - Secret Managment
 - How to overcome the lack of hard Kubernetes Cluster Multi-tenancy